 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect amounts in the condensed consolidated financial statements and accompanying notes.
-For the three and six months ended March 31, 2023, these estimates required the Company to make assumptions about the extent and duration of continued restrictions on cross-border transactions and the impact of the COVID-19 pandemic, ongoing Russia-Ukraine conflict, increasing tensions between the United States and China, and other disruptions on macroeconomic conditions and, in turn, the Company's results of operations.
+For the three and nine months ended June 30, 2023, these estimates required the Company to make assumptions about the impact of the ongoing Russia-Ukraine conflict, increasing tensions between the United States and China, and other disruptions to macroeconomic conditions and, in turn, the Company's results of operations.
 The Company will continue to update its assumptions as conditions change.
 Actual results could differ significantly from those estimates.